EPCCed/APT-python4hpc/lectures/03/README.md

 # Numba parallel

-Numba will automatically try to detect loops that can be parallelised
+Numba automatically tries to detect loops that can be parallelised
 - Can enforce using explicit parallel loop construct `prange`:

 ```Python